Allen Goldman: Life and career

-Goldman was elected in 1982 a fellow of the American Association for the Advancement of Science, in 1984 a fellow of the American Physical Society, and in 2007 a member of the National Academy of Sciences.
-From 1966 to 1970 he was a Sloan Research Fellow.
-From 2006 to 2008 he was vice-chair and then chair of the Division of Condensed Matter Physics of the American Physical Society.

-From 1999 to 2005 he was an associate editor for the Reviews of Modern Physics.
+From 1999 to 2005, he was an associate editor for the Reviews of Modern Physics.
 The University of Minnesota annually awards the Goldman Fellowship to a graduate student in the physics department.

+In 2002, he received the Fritz London Memorial Prize.

+From 2006 to 2008, he was vice-chair and then chair of the Division of Condensed Matter Physics of the American Physical Society.